berbaquero/react-hide-show-utils/README.md

 Because of this:

 * These components only work on the browser.
-Which means, for now, **they do not support server-side rendering**.
+On the server, *nothing declared inside these components is rendered*.
 * Since it uses `matchMedia`, you might need a polyfill for [support in legacy browsers (like IE9)](http://caniuse.com/#feat=matchmedia).
   * I suggest to consider using the [polyfill.io service](https://polyfill.io/).